Wither (film): Plot

 The group finally gets into the cabin and is scared by Marie's sudden appearance.
 She does not seem to be well.
 While the others install themselves on the ground floor, Ida's goth-friend Tove brings Simon upstairs and instigates a sexual encounter with him despite knowing that Linnea is in love with Simon.
 The gang throws a party, but Marie's sickness gets worse and she attacks Tove, biting off her lip, and then spits blood in Linnea's eyes.
 Simon captures and binds Marie.
 Gunnar arrives at the cabin, suggesting the group should kill Marie.
 He tells them about the Vættr and how his own family were killed in the cabin just a few days prior.
 Gunnar informs the group that the Vættr have the ability to steal the souls of the living by looking in their eyes, turning them into the undead.
 Gunnar also warns them that the undead slaves of the Vættr are very infectious.
 While Marcus tends to Tove she is resurrected and attacks Marcus, wounding him.
 Gunnar arrives and saves Marcus but Tove manages to escape.
 Simon and Linnea arm themselves with shovels in the shed and go to fetch police aid which Albin was called for.
 Gunnar goes out to kill Tove, but she ambushes and bites him.
 Gunnar proceeds to beat Tove into a pulp before carving off her head with his fishing knife.
 Gunnar then commits suicide in the shed.
 Simon notices infection in Linnea's eyes and beats her unconscious and buries her alive.
 Overcome with grief over his action, he ignores his instruction and goes back to the cabin to save his sister.
 The aid of armed lawmen is now impossible.
 Meanwhile, Marie breaks free and attacks the others.
-Albin, Ida and Marcus fights her but Marcus dies before Albin crushes her head with a rock.
-Marcus turns into an undead and Albin and Ida has to hide upstairs, unable to escape.
+Albin, Ida and Marcus fight her but Marcus dies before Albin crushes her head with a rock.
+Marcus turns into an undead and Albin and Ida hide upstairs, unable to escape.
 Simon arrives and tries to help them but is thrown from a window by Marcus.
 Simon survives but is attacked by an undead Linnea.
 Albin uses Ida's cellphone to determine that they can leave their hideout and Albin grabs the axe Simon had fetched before but dropped.
 Marcus and Linnea attacks, but Albin kills Linnea with the axe before Marucs takes it from him.
 Albin and Ida lock themselves into a room and dig through the floor, dropping in the kitchen.
 Albin breaks his arm in the process.
 Marcus jumps after him, but Albin pushes a table beneath the hole, which Marcus impales himself on.
 Albin then kills him with a hammer.
 Simon attacks Ida and forces his blood into her mouth with a kiss.
 Albin is unable to save her and rushes to the shed and grabs Gunnar's rifle and manages to blow off Simon's head with a point-blank gun blast.